swiftly-solution/documentation/docgen/output/events/gameevents/onplayersound.md

 ---

 # OnPlayerSound
-This event is triggered when player_sound is triggered
+This event is triggered when player_sound is triggered.
 ::: tabs
 @tab Lua
 ```lua